mechproz/INF2004/README.md

 How to run the program:
+- Clone the github repository to Pico Vscode.
+- edit the
-Clone the github repository to Pico Vscode.
-The repository also includes individual drivers components as such Ethernet (scrapped), SD card, and web server.
+- The repository also includes individual drivers components as such Ethernet (scrapped), SD card, and web server.
 This facilitates a clear dive into each individual component if necessary.

-The nmap-lite folder contains the completed program.
+- The nmap-lite folder contains the completed program.
 Compile and run the files.
 Upon successful compilation, a uf2 file will be created.
 Copy the uf2 file into your Raspberry Pi.
+- * Ensure that WIFI_SSID and WIFI_PASSWORD are correct before compiling! *

-Run program, wifi will be initialized and webserver will be run on the IP allocated to the pico.
+- Run program, wifi will be initialized and webserver will be run on the IP allocated to the pico.
-Navigate to the webserver using your ip, then input the desired values into the input fields.
+- Navigate to the webserver using your ip, then input the desired values into the input fields.
-Scanning will begin and results will be sent to the console and sd card.
+- Scanning will begin and results will be sent to the console and sd card.

 Task Allocation:
 Member 1: Ong Jun Heng, James (Leader)